fmillion-mnsu/cs403-s23/week3/PRESENTATIONS.md

 * Give some examples of where properties are useful (many given in this text, and also some on the resources below, and also try to come up with one of your own!)
 * How to write a property in a class (getter and/or setter)
 * The use of the empty getter/setter (e.g. `get; private set;`)
+* If you have knowledge of properties in another language, compare and contrast how they are implemented.
+  * As an example, Python properties use the `@property` and `@(property_name).setter` syntax.

 Sources to get you started (but please do seek out and use other sources as well!):